ENTREPRENEUR HANDBOOK

 BI applies automation and Artificial Intelligence approaches to gather data from internal and external sources, thus helping to figure out and destroy barriers to healthy employees’ communication and collaboration for achieving common goals.

 BI tools optimize the work of companies finance teams, greatly reducing the time they spend on data collection.
 Now, specialists can focus their efforts on analysis, gaining useful insights or new opportunities, and finding weak sides of business processes to improve them.
+Business intelligence helps to detect rogue spending and fraud in invoices in real-time.
+That allows the company and its clients to feel safer.
+When combining BI with machine learning it is possible for businesses to look into the future by developing predictive models on the basis of previous experience.

 There are several simple pieces of advice on how to successfully start implementing BI in your work: